-- name (in Roman characters)
+- Name (in Roman characters)

-- recent photograph
+- Recent photograph

 Examples of acceptable forms of identification:

-- passport books and cards
+- Passport books and cards

-- driver’s license
+- Driver’s license

 - State or Territorial identification card

-- permanent residence card
+- Permanent residence card

-- military identification card
+- Military identification card

 - Candidates are not permitted to remove examination materials or notes about the examination from the testing center.

-No candidate may be permitted to complete only a portion of the psychomotor examination he/she needs.
-If the facility cannot ensure that the candidate will be able to complete all portions of the psychomotor he/she needs, the candidate must be dismissed from the psychomotor examination and instructed to make alternate arrangements to complete the psychomotor examination at a later date.
+No candidate may be permitted to complete only a portion of the psychomotor examination.
+If the facility cannot ensure that the candidate will complete all portions of the psychomotor examination, the candidate must be dismissed from the examination and instructed to make arrangements to complete the examination at a later date.

-GROUNDS FOR DISMISSAL OR CANCELLATION OF RESULTS
+GROUNDS FOR DISMISSAL

-- Giving or receiving assistance of any kind during an exam.
+- Giving or receiving assistance of any kind during an exam;

 - Using, accessing, or attempting to access any prohibited items.
 Prohibited items are any devices or materials that will be helpful in taking the National Registry exam.
-Examples of aids that are prohibited include electronic devices (e.g. cell/mobile/smart phones, tablets, smart watches, etc.), hand-held calculators, conversion tables, dictionaries, etc.
+Examples of aids that are prohibited include electronic devices (e.g. cell/mobile/smart phones, tablets, smart watches, etc.), hand-held calculators, conversion tables, dictionaries, etc.;

-- Attempting to take the examination for someone else.
+- Attempting to take the examination for someone else;

-- Accessing or attempting to access such study materials at any time after the start of the examination administration
+- Accessing or attempting to access such study materials at any time after the start of the examination administration;

 - Creating a disturbance of any kind.